-Christopher Halpin, age 45, has served as Executive Vice President and Chief Financial Officer of IAC since January 2022.
+Christopher Halpin, age 46, has served as Executive Vice President, Chief Financial Officer and Chief Operating Officer of IAC since February 2023 and served as Executive Vice President and Chief Financial Officer of IAC since January 2022.
 Prior to joining IAC, Mr. Halpin spent nearly a decade in leadership roles at the National Football League (the "NFL" or the "League"), most recently as NFL Executive Vice President and Chief Strategy & Growth Officer from December 2018 to January 2022, in which capacity he oversaw all strategic growth and development opportunities, including the League's digital and sports betting strategies, data and analytics, and its expansion internationally.
 From March 2017 to December 2018, Mr. Halpin served as the League's Chief Strategy Officer.
 Prior to (and from March 2017 to March 2018, contemporaneously with) this role, Mr. Halpin led the League's Consumer Products business from August 2014 to March 2018, including its activities in ecommerce and gaming, and before that time, he led strategy and business development for the League's media business from June 2013 to August 2014.
 Before joining the NFL, Mr. Halpin was a Partner and Managing Director at Providence Equity Partners, where he worked for thirteen years, during which time he led transactions across the firm's media, entertainment and technology investments.
 Mr. Halpin began his career in the Merchant Banking Department of Goldman Sachs & Co.

-Kendall Handler, age 37, has served as Executive Vice President and Chief Legal Officer of IAC since January 2022 and prior to that time, as Senior Vice President and General Counsel of IAC from January 2021 to January 2022.
+Kendall Handler, age 38, has served as Executive Vice President and Chief Legal Officer of IAC since January 2022, and prior to that time, served as Senior Vice President and General Counsel of IAC from January 2021 to January 2022.
 Prior to assuming these roles, Ms. Handler spent over three years overseeing all legal aspects of IAC's merger and acquisitions activity, first in her capacity as M&A Counsel of IAC and then as Vice President, M&A Counsel of IAC.
 Before joining IAC in 2017, Ms. Handler served for over six years as an associate at Wachtell, Lipton, Rosen & Katz, where she advised clients on mergers and acquisitions, corporate governance and other general corporate matters.
 Ms. Handler has served on the boards of directors of Angi Inc. and Vimeo, Inc. since December 2020 and May 2021, respectively.